Winners Announced for the third Annual Canadian Eastern Regional Barista Competition

 Kim Staveley, from Matter of Taste in Kitchener was the first woman to win a barista competition in Canada.
 Co-owner of Matter of Taste, Dawn Tran placed second.
 Both were trained by co-owner Phong Tran who had placed second in last year’s competition.

-“This event was met with enthusiastic competitors and provided the audience with an opportunity to learn about the high level of skill it takes to make a proper espresso beverage,” says event organizer, Vida Radovanovic, president of the Canadian Barista & Coffee Academy.
+“This event was met with enthusiastic competitors and provided the audience with an opportunity to learn about the high level of skill it takes to make a proper espresso beverage,”

 This year’s regional judges included Toronto famed chef and restaurateur Chris McDonald of Cava restaurant, named best restaurant in Toronto this year by Toronto Life magazine and Wanda Beaver, president of Wanda’s Pie in the Sky, a supplier of desserts and pies to many cafes and restaurants in the city.

 Tied for third place was Yvonne Ramirez of Dolce Gelato & Café on College Street in Toronto who created a signature beverage using gelato and Cathy So of Avenue Café & Bistro, a popular and café on University Avenue in Toronto.

 The winner of the regional competition has secured a spot in the finals rounds of the Canadian National Barista Championship to be held September 16-17, 2007 at the Toronto Congress Centre.
 The competition is open to both novices and seasoned operators alike, and some fabulous prizes are available to be won – including the winner’s trip to the 2008 World Barista Championship.
 The 2007 World Championship will take place in Tokyo, Japan and Canada will be represented by our current national champion, Colter Jones of Caffe Artigiano in Vancouver.